kube-burner/kube-burner/docs/measurements.md

 Measurements are enabled in the measurements section of the configuration file.
 This section contains a list of measurements with their options.
 'kube-burner' supports the following measurements so far:

-!!!Warning
+!!!
+Warning
     `podLatency`, as any other measurement, is only captured during a benchmark runtime.
 It does not work with the `index` subcommand of kube-burner

 ## Pod latency

 Collects latencies from the different pod startup phases, these **latency metrics are in ms**.
-Can be enabled with:
+It can be enabled with:

 ```yaml
   measurements:
   - name: podLatency
 ```

 This measurement sends its metrics to configured indexer.
-The metrics collected are pod latency histograms and pod latency quantiles P99, P95 and P50.
+The metrics collected are pod latency histograms (`podLatencyMeasurement`) and a four documents holding a summary with different pod latency quantiles of each pod condition (`podLatencyQuantilesMeasurement`).
+It's possible to skip indexing the `podLatencyMeasurement` metric by configuring the field `podLatencyMetrics` of this measurement to `quantiles`.

-Pod latency sample:
+Pod latency sample, one document like the below is indexed per each pod created by the workload that enters in Running condition during the workload:

 ```json
 {